yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 In the TALIS IDE, variables are derived from two types of questionnaires: the school questionnaire (answered by school principals) and the teacher questionnaire (answered by teachers).
 TALIS gives teachers and school principals the opportunity to provide their perspectives on the state of education in their own countries in six reporting areas: (1) Learning environment, (2) Appraisal and feedback, (3) Teaching practices and classroom environment, (4) Development and support, (5) School leadership, and (6) Self-efficacy and job satisfaction.
 Variables are organized into categories (and subcategories) that have shared characteristics and can be selected as a group when examining and generating tables.
 Note that variable titles in the TALIS IDE may overlap or be repeated under categories or subcategories, but specific variables appear only once.
 Some variables might be similar in title and content, but not comparable over the years, either due to differences in the question asked or differences in their response categories.
-Use *Search* in the *Select Variables* step to locate and select variables in the TALIS IDE.
+Use *Search* in the *Select Grouping Variables* step to locate and select variables in the TALIS IDE.

 #### Index Variables